ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 The <i>egapx/ui/assets/config/process_resources.config</i> file specifies up to 31 cores (huge_Job).

 #### reads
-- EGAPx expects that input "reads" are a list of FASTA read files, expects pairs in form SRAxxx.1, SRAxxx.2 (see the egapx/nf/./subworkflows/ncbi/./rnaseq_short/star_wnode/main.nf file)
+The read files need to be formatted very specifically, see the format_SRA_reads_EGAPx.sh and download_SRA_reads_EGAPx.sh scripts in the Formatting directory.
+This is because EGAPx expects that input "reads" are a list of FASTA read files, expects pairs in form SRAxxx.1, SRAxxx.2 (see the egapx/nf/./subworkflows/ncbi/./rnaseq_short/star_wnode/main.nf file).
-- The read files need to be formatted very specifically, details coming soon...

 #### reads_ids
 There is a limit to the number of SRA IDs that can be input to EGAPx, since the pipeline makes a query to the SRA.
 The HTTP header becomes too large if the list of SRA IDs is very long.

-##### KAP4
+##### NCBI Data Sets
-These IDs were retrieved from the [KAP4 NCBI annotation report](https://www.ncbi.nlm.nih.gov/refseq/annotation_euk/Daphnia_pulex/100/).
+These IDs were retrieved from the annotation report pages of each species.
+For example, [KAP4 NCBI annotation report](https://www.ncbi.nlm.nih.gov/refseq/annotation_euk/Daphnia_pulex/100/).
 These are the "RNA-Seq alignments" "Project" IDs and the "SRA Long Read Alignment Statistics" "Run" ID.
 The unique Project IDs are being used since EGAPx fails if the HTTP header becomes to large from a long list of samples.

 #### EGAPx Config